 A century ago visitors approaching Upminster from the north down Hall Lane would have noticed several lofty chimneys and other industrial buildings behind what we now call the Strawberry Farm (but then known as Chapman’s or Potkiln Farm).
-This was Upminster’s brickworks which dated back to 1774 or earlier and which at its peak in the 1890s employed over 20 men.
+This was Upminster’s brickworks which at its peak in the 1890s employed over 20 men and lasted into the 1930s.

-These works originally lay north of Bird Lane, where the land had a considerable depth of some 25 feet of brick earth, ideal for making into bricks, tiles and pipes –which Thomas Wilson said were the best in the neighbourhood.
-According to Wilson the most distinctive and oldest structure on the site, known as the Dome, could be seen from a considerable distance.
-This was an up-draught circular brick kiln, 70 feet high and 45 feet in diameter at the base, and 10 feet across the top which had been built in 1774 by Matthew Howland Patrick, who in 1770 had married Elizabeth Branfill, soon after the death of her husband Champion Branfill (1712-1770), who owned the brickfield site as part of his Upminster Hall estate.
+The original Potkilns brick workings were on the north side of Bird Lane.
+The land there had brick earth to a considerable depth of 25 feet which was ideal for making into bricks, tiles and pipes – said by Wilson to be the best in the neighbourhood.
+The most distinctive and oldest structure on the site was known as the Dome, and was visible for miles around.
+The Dome was an up-draught circular brick kiln, 70 feet high and 45 feet in diameter at the base, and 10 feet across the top.
+It had been built in 1774 by Matthew Howland Patrick, who had married Elizabeth Branfill, soon after the death in 1770 of her husband Champion Branfill (1712-1770), who had owned the site as part of his Upminster Hall estate.

-At the time of his premature death aged just 37 or 38 in early 1777 it was said that Patrick “had just brought his sugar-mould pottery to perfection”.
-This reference specifically refers to a type of clay product that was used in the refining of sugar for which commercial sugar refiners required large quantities of different sized vessels.
-This suggests that Patrick had identified this as a lucrative market and indeed at the time of his death a buyer was said to be ready to buy his wares to the value of a hundred pounds a year.
-The kiln’s design was very like those used in the potteries around Stoke, which were more suitable for this type of firing of the clay products.
+After Patrick’s premature death in early 1777, aged just 37 or 38, it was said that he “had just brought his sugar-mould pottery to perfection”.
+Sugar-mould pottery was a type of clay product used in the refining of sugar and which needed large quantities of different sized vessels.
+Patrick had evidently identified this specialist product as a lucrative market and indeed at the time of his death one of his clients was said to be ready to buy his wares to the value of a hundred pounds a year.
+The kiln’s design was very like those used in the potteries around Stoke, and the up-draught circular kiln was more suitable for firing this type of clay product.

 There is early evidence of brickmaking at other nearby sites in Upminster.
 Wilson refers to a former brick field and the remains of a kiln further north at Brick House Farm, later known as Stony Hills.
 Field names here included Kiln Field, Brick House Field, Clay Pits and Clay Pit Mead.
 Just west of Stony Hills, Tylers Hall Farm is thought to derive its name from the Old English words “tigel” and “hyrste” signifying a wood where tiles were made.
 According to Morant (1768) the best tiles and bricks in the area were made here.
 There are also references to tile and brickmaking in the south of Upminster around Hacton.

-The first well-documented brickmaker is Thomas Sandford who was in business at Potkilns from 1812 or earlier to his death in 1855.
+The first well-documented brickmaker craftsman at Potkilns is Thomas Sandford who was in business there from around 1810 to his death in 1855.
 Sandford may initially have been engaged by the Knight family to run the brickmaking business as in June 1828 the stock of 52,700 bricks and various types of tiles were offered for sale by auction “by order of the executors of the late Mr Knight”.
-Sandford may then have been the purchaser of this stock and gone into business on his own account, working seven and a half acre site on what must have been a fairly small-scale, seasonal operation, with only two or three brickfield workers shown in each of the census returns between 1851 and 1881.
+Sandford may then have bought this stock and gone into business on his own account, separately leasing the seven-and-a-half-acre brickmaking part of the Potkiln site from Champion Edward Branfill.
+It must still have been a fairly small-scale, seasonal operation, as only two or three brickfield workers appear in each of the census returns between 1851 and 1881.

 The basic method of brick and tile making changed little from the Middle Ages until early Victorian times, with clay dug during the autumn and left to weather over the winter, being turned from time to time to expose the whole heap to the elements.
 Brick and tile making was usually on carried out from the spring onwards, once any chance of frost was over.
 Bricks were made by hand and left to dry for a few weeks, then fired in the kiln.
 Roof tiles and floor tiles were made in much the same way but were always made in workshops and needed greater care at every stage as they were likely to crack.

-There is evidence that by the 1850s Thomas Sandford used a mechanised process involving pug mills and a pipe and tile-making machine.
+There is evidence that by the 1850s Thomas Sandford had mechanised the brickworks with pug mills and a pipe- and tile-making machine.
 While ornamental bricks were probably still hand-made in individual moulds, the other bricks were usually mechanically pushed out through a mould and cut on a cutting table.
-At Sandford’s death in 1855 a large stock of 37,000 stock, place and paving bricks and 48,000 drain pipes remained to be sold by auction along with his brick- and tile-making equipment.
+At Sandford’s death a large stock of 37,000 stock, place and paving bricks and 48,000 drain pipes remained to be sold by auction along with his brick- and tile-making equipment.

 Sandford was succeeded in 1856 by Samuel Gardner (1802-1885) who carried on the business at Upminster for the next 20 years, and who also traded as a brick and tile maker, builder, maltster and brewer at Havering-atte-Bower from 1848 to 1882.
 Because of the seasonal nature of brick-making it wasn’t unusual for other trades to be carried out alongside brick-making at this time.

-On 21st September 1876 Thomas Lewis Wilson and his business partner William Hook, a local builder and son of the respected Edward Hook, took out a 21 year lease to run the Potkiln brickmaking business.
+On 11st September 1876 Thomas Lewis Wilson and his business partner William Hook, a local builder and son of the respected Edward Hook, took out a 21-year lease to run the Potkiln brickmaking business on the site formerly occupied by Sandford and Gardner..
 It made perfect sense for Wilson & Hook to add the local brickmaking works to their other business interests as it provided a ready supply of raw material for use in their thriving building works.

 Wilson and Hook offered “Best red bricks, pipes, tiles and pottery” and the wide range of items that they advertised were: